vamos2019/vamos2019.github.io/_posts/2018-11-11-First-keynote-speaker.md

-We are delighted to inform you that our first keynote speaker will be Norbert Siegmund from Bauhaus Univeristät Weimar !
+We are delighted to inform you that our first keynote speaker will be Norbert Siegmund from Bauhaus Univeristät Weimar, Germany !